 Summer is upon us!
 The weather is finally warming up and the sun is shining bright.
-The best activities for the summer are often spent outside, enjoying the world around us.
+Our summer days, especially during this pandemic are almost always spent outside.
 The main thing to do in the summer here in the Upper Peninsula of Michigan is to spend time at the beach.
-And if you are lucky enough to have family near the beach, you mine as well pitch a tent and live there.
+And if you are lucky enough to have family near the beach, you might as well pitch a tent and live there.
 We love the fresh water of the surrounding lakes and if we are not swimming, we are fishing.

 Being outside all summer does come with its health concerns.
 The first and foremost concern is sun burn.
 Myself and my children are what I refer to as Ultra White.
 Image a white porcelain tub, that is the shade of our skin.
 My son is also a redhead, which if you have one of these amazing people, you will know they are notorious for getting sun burns.